-"Write All Checklists and Text Files": This command writes all the Checklists, Flight Plans and General Information to the USB Data Stick.
+"Write All Checklists and Text Files": This line allows you to write all the Checklists, Flight Plans and General Information to the USB Data Stick.
 All of the files will have a ".txt" extension and will be stored in the following directories on the USB Data Stick:

-'''

-Checklists ----- "checklists" directory.

-Flight Plans ---- "flight_plans" directory.

-General Info ---- "general info" directory
+Checklists ------ "checklists" directory.
+Flight Plans ----- "flight_plans" directory.
+General Info ---- "general_info" directory

-'''